Resources for ethics, open science and more

 General Data Protection and Regulation, or GDPR abbreviated, is the European Commission's latest legislation regarding the collection, recording, organization, structuring, transfer and storage of personal data.

 SAFE, or Secure Access to Research data and E-infrastructure, is a solution for secure processing of sensitive personal data in research, developed by the IT division here at UiB.
-Here you will find a comprehensive video of how to follow the Norwegian Code of Conduct for information security in the health and career sector.
+SAFE offers a service where employees, students and external partners get access to dedicated resources for processing sensitive personal data.

 Open Access and Open Science websites